Our blogs

 Please read for 20 minutes each evening to an adult at home.

-Can you summarise what has already happened and predict what you think will happen next?
+Can you summarise what you have already read and make a prediction about what you think will happen next?

 Spellings